1.2 billion-year-old groundwater is some of the oldest on Earth

 "As long as there is water and rock, you'll see the production of helium and hydrogen — and that doesn't necessarily mean this has to be taking place only on Earth," Warr said.
 "If there is water on the subsurface of Mars or any other rocky planet, helium and hydrogen could be generated there too, leading to yet another energy source."

-The findings were published June 30 in the journal (opens in new tab)Nature Communications (opens in new tab).
+The findings were published June 30 in the journal Nature Communications.

 Originally published on Live Science.